Best Fashion & Apparel PLM Software in 2026

 |---|---|---|---|---|

-| Kobo PLM | Growing fashion brands | $140/user/mo | 1-2 weeks | Complete design-to-delivery platform |
+| Kobo PLM | Growing brands wanting design-to-delivery in one system | $140/user/mo | 1-2 weeks | Complete design-to-delivery platform |

 | Centric Software | Enterprise (500+ staff) | $50k-250k+/yr | 6-18 months | Fortune 500 trusted, deep customization |